Infamousmike9/Homework-1-CS/README.md

 * ### __Business Activities:__

-    Ripple is trying to solve two priority issues with our current financial and banking infrastucture.
+    Ripple is trying to solve two priority issues with our current financial and banking infrastucture using RippleNet.
     - The speed of bank transaction settlement - currently 3 - 5 business days.
     - The cost of bank transactions - $1.6 Trillion annually.